bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-29-jpeg-quality-estimation-a-different-heuristic.md

 Based on these examples, *NSE* appears to give a good indication of the fit between the image and standard quantization coefficients.
 This makes it useful as a measure to asses the confidence in the method's quality estimates.

-## Python implementation of direct table match method
+## Python implementation of least squares matching method

-I created [a test script with a Python implementation](https://github.com/KBNLresearch/jpeg-quality-demo/blob/main/test-jpegquality-tablematch.py) of the above procedure.
+I created [a test script with a Python implementation](https://github.com/KBNLresearch/jpeg-quality-demo/blob/main/jpegquality-lsm.py) of the method.
 Apart from the quality estimate, it also reports the corresponding *RMSE* and *NSE* values.

 ## Tests with Pillow and ImageMagick JPEGs